microsoft/microbit-robot/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### How to prepare a pull request {#new-robot}

+To add a new robot to the list, prepare a pull request in [microsoft/microbit-robot](https://github.com/microsoft/microbit-robot) with:

+-   a new class extending `Robot` and configuring the hardware (see other robots)
+-   a global field instance instantiating the robot (see other robots)
+-   a URL in the jsdocs of the class pointing to the robot homepage
+-   add `main{company}{productname}.ts` file that starts the robot
+-   add `pxt-{company}{productname}.json` file that overrides the test files to load `main{company}{productname}.ts`
+-   add call to `mkc pxt-{company}{productname}.json` in `.github/workflows/makecode.yml`
+-   add image under `assets`

+Make sure to test and tune the configuration options in the robot class for your particular chassis/motor/line detectors.
+You may want to tweak some of the constants in the robot class to optimize the behavior of the robot.

 ## Trademarks